 Finally the day has come…the end of the first semester!
 Congrats you made it through the first of many semesters.
 Now what… well now it is time to go home.
 The only problem is you are not the same person you were when your parents dropped you off at the beginning of the semester.
 For the last few months you have been encouraged to think for yourself, try new things, and challenge the way you think.
 Arriving home 3 months or so later these ideals may not be equally embraced.
 Families are not expecting to meet a new version of you.
 A smarter you yes, but not a new you.

 When you go home, be mindful that your family will only remember how you use to be.
 It may take some time for them to adjust to the new you.
 Here are some things that you should consider when going home.
 Try to consider ways you can alleviate your stay at home for a few weeks.

-- Your Parents House Has Rules: at school you have rules too, but for the most part you do what you want to do.
+- Your Parent’s House Has Rules: At school, you have rules too, but for the most part, you do what you want to do.
 If you do not want to clean, you don’t clean.
+Zerorez can also help you out in availing of cleaning services.
+If you couldn’t find it, then there are handyman services Kissimmee for home improvement needs who will be able to help you in achieving what you have planned to do.
 If you do not want to come home, you don’t come home.
 If you do not want to go to class, you don’t go to class.
-When you go home you have to change your new mindset and respect what your parent’s request.
+When you go home you have to change your new mindset and respect your parent’s request.
 Consider these areas:

 - Curfew- Do you have a curfew?
 Does it matter what time you come home?
 Does it matter if you come home?